 Feasibility studies using modern equipment for oceanographic and ecological surveys were planned since the 1998/99 JARPA survey.
 These equipments included XCTD and CTD (or XBT) for recording vertical thermal and salinity distributions, echo sounding system for examining of the distribution of prey species (such as krill), and EPCS (Electric Particle Counting and Sizing System) for examining the distribution of chlorophyll.
-Oceanographic surveys have been continued and analyses of these data have been recently completed (Murase et al., 2005a;2005b).
-Also specific oceanographic surveys at a meso-scale are being planned to investigate environment of whales by using the research vessel Kaiyo Maru.
+Oceanographic surveys have been continued and analyses of these data have been recently completed (Murase et al., 2005a; 2005b).
+Also specific oceanographic surveys at a meso-scale were conducted to investigate environment of whales by using the research vessel Kaiyo Maru in 2004/05 season in the Area V (Naganobu et al., 2006).
+Several other documents derived from this specific survey are available to this meeting.